Northern Ireland Association of Cricket Umpires and Scorers

 The Trevor Henry Memorial Bursary

-The Association decided to set up a Bursary in Trevor Henry’s memory.
-Each year members apply for this Bursary which enable them to travel to England and observe two ECB panel umpires in action and enable the recipient to develop his skills and gain experience from his time with his County colleagues.
+NIACUS decided to set up a bursary in Trevor Henry's memory following his passing in 2006.
+Each year an umpire was awarded the bursary which enabled them to travel to England and observe two ECB umpires.
+This enabled the recipient to develop his skills and gain experience from his time with two ECB county colleagues.

 The following are the recipients to date: